wessenstam/server-cloud_suite_partner/Server_Suite/lab3/lab3.rst

 #.
 Let’s now add the imported users and Linda Scott who was added manually to the new AD group, click **Users** under *UNIX Data of db-unix*

    .. note::
-      If only Linda Scott is shown  in the Users section, click the refresh button in the Centrify Access Manager UI.
+      If only Linda Scott is shown  in the Users section, click the refresh button in the Delinea Access Manager UI.
 This will show the other two users.

       .. figure:: images/lab-016.png